Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 The following capabilities within Azure Machine Learning Workbench:

    * Instantiation of [Team Data Science Process (TDSP) structure and templates](how-to-use-tdsp-in-azure-ml.md).
-   * Automated management of your project dependencies including the download and the installation
+   * Automated management of your project dependencies including the download and the installation.
    * Execution of code in Jupyter notebooks as well as Python scripts.
    * Run history tracking for Python files.
    * Execution of jobs on remote Spark compute context using HDInsight Spark 2.1 clusters.
    * Execution of jobs in remote GPU VMs on Azure.
-   * Easy operationalization of deep learning models as web-services on Azure Container Services.
+   * Easy operationalization of deep learning models as web services on Azure Container Services.

 ## Use Case Overview
 Biomedical named entity recognition is a critical step for complex biomedical NLP tasks such as:
 * Extraction of diseases, symptoms from electronic medical or health records.
-* Drug discovery
+* Drug discovery.
 * Understanding the interactions between different entity types such as drug-drug interaction, drug-disease relationship and gene-protein relationship.

-Our use case scenario focuses on how a large amount of unstructured data corpus such as Medline PubMed abstracts can be analyzed to train a word embedding model.
+Our use case scenario focuses on how a large amount of unstructured data corpus such as MedLine PubMed abstracts can be analyzed to train a word embedding model.
 Then the output embeddings are considered as automatically generated features to train a neural entity extractor.

 Our results show that the biomedical entity extraction model training on the domain-specific word embedding features outperforms the model trained on the generic feature type.
 The domain-specific model can detect 7012 entities correctly (out of 9475) with F1-score of 0.73 compared to 5274 entities with F1-score of 0.61 for the generic model.